actions/importer-labs/gitlab/6-migrate.md

 ### Next Lab

-This concludes all labs for migrating GitLab pipelines to Actions with Valet!
+This concludes all labs for migrating GitLab pipelines to Actions with GitHub Actions Importer!